Visual Arts:

 Clemmensen is an Associate Professor in the Department of Dance, teaching courses in contemporary movement practice, improvisation, composition, and interdisciplinary creative research.

-Sarah Fouts is an Assistant Professor in the Department of American Studies, an affiliate professor in the Language, Literacy, and Culture doctoral program, an affiliate professor in the Latin American Studies minor, and program director of the Public Humanities Minor.
+Sarah Fouts is an Associate Professor in the Department of American Studies, an affiliate professor in the Language, Literacy, and Culture doctoral program, an affiliate professor in the Latin American Studies minor, and co-director of the Orser Center for Public Humanities at UMBC.
+They have a Ph.D. in Latin American Studies from Tulane University.

-Nicole King is Associate Professor and chair of the Department of American Studies, an affiliate professor in the Language, Literacy, and Culture doctoral program, and is Director of the Orser Center for the Study of Place, Community, and Culture at UMBC.
+Nicole King is Professor and co-director of the Orser Center for Public Humanities in the Department of American Studies and an affiliate professor in the Language, Literacy, and Culture doctoral program at UMBC.
+She has a Ph.D. in American Studies from University of Maryland, College Park.

 Mark Breeding serves as the Maryland Traditions Archivist, processing folklife materials housed at UMBC in collaboration with Maryland Traditions, the Maryland State Arts Council’s traditional arts program.
 He received his Bachelor’s degree at UMBC in History with a Minor in Africana Studies and a Master’s Degree in Historical Studies with a specialization in Public History at UMBC.